 - Standing, and/or using standing workstations

-“I developed balance problems after traumatic brain injuries from a car accident.
-Rebecca’s Alexander Technique Mindful Balance practices have helped me improve my balance to the point that I’ve resumed daily walks and can also use stairs again.
-Getting myself moving with more awareness and an “inner toolkit”, as Rebecca describes the practices, has been wonderful and lifted depression.
-I had just about given up.”
+“I developed balance problems after traumatic brain injuries.
+Rebecca’s Mindful Balance practices helped me improve my balance and mobility to the point that I’ve resumed daily walks and can also use stairs again.
+Getting myself moving and increased awareness

 Walter C. Chicago, IL